Bukit Timah

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Bukit Timah involves several steps.
 First, you need to determine your budget.
 This will help you narrow down your options, as the cost of living in Bukit Timah can be quite high.
 Next, decide on the type of accommodation you want.
 Bukit Timah offers a range of options, from condominiums and apartments to landed properties.
 Once you have a clear idea of what you're looking for, you can start your search.
 There are several online property portals available, such as PropertyGuru, 99.co, and SRX Property.
 These websites allow you to filter your search based on location, property type, price range, and other criteria.
 You can also engage a real estate agent to help you in your search.
 They can provide you with expert advice and access to properties that may not be listed online.
 When you find a property you're interested in, arrange a viewing.
 This will give you a chance to inspect the property and the surrounding area.
 Before making a decision, consider factors such as proximity to public transportation, schools, and amenities.
 Bukit Timah is known for its green spaces, so you might also want to consider the property's proximity to nature reserves and parks.
 Once you've found a property you like, you'll need to negotiate the lease terms and sign a tenancy agreement.
 Be sure to read the agreement carefully and understand all the terms before signing.
-Finally, once the agreement is signed and the deposit is paid, you can move into your new home in Bukit Timah," said one expat in Bukit Timah.
+Finally, once the agreement is signed and the deposit is paid, you can move into your new home in Bukit Timah," explained one expat living in Bukit Timah, Singapore.

 What is a typical expat home or apartment like in Bukit Timah?

 "A typical expat home in Bukit Timah, is often a spacious, modern apartment or condominium located within a high-rise building.
 These homes are usually fully furnished with contemporary furniture and equipped with modern amenities such as air conditioning, high-speed internet, and state-of-the-art kitchen appliances.
 Many of these residences feature floor-to-ceiling windows that offer stunning views of the city skyline or the lush greenery of the nearby nature reserves.
 The buildings themselves often come with a range of facilities such as swimming pools, gyms, barbecue pits, and playgrounds.
 Some even have tennis courts, function rooms, and private car parks.
 The homes are typically located in close proximity to international schools, shopping centers, and public transportation, making them convenient for expats with families.
 Despite being in a bustling city, many expat homes in Bukit Timah are situated in tranquil neighborhoods, offering residents a peaceful living environment.
 The area is known for its green spaces, with the Bukit Timah Nature Reserve nearby, providing opportunities for outdoor activities.
 In terms of interior design, expat homes in Bukit Timah often feature a blend of Western and Asian influences, with a focus on creating a comfortable and luxurious living space.
 They often have multiple bedrooms and bathrooms, a large living area, and sometimes even a maid's room.
-Overall, a typical expat home in Bukit Timah offers a comfortable, convenient, and luxurious living experience, blending the best of urban living with the tranquility of nature," said one expat in Bukit Timah.
+Overall, a typical expat home in Bukit Timah offers a comfortable, convenient, and luxurious living experience, blending the best of urban living with the tranquility of nature," said one expat who made the move to Bukit Timah.

 What is the average cost of housing in Bukit Timah?